After a two-decade hiatus, cult filmmaker Richard Stanley returns with a horrific take on the H.P. Lovecraft story Color Out of Space.

 Richard Stanley is a cinematic cult figure unlike any other.
 His two films of the ‘90s – Hardware and Dust Devil – were polarising exploits of science fiction and horror, which catapulted him into the Hollywood sphere.
 With a rockstar-like status he was touted as the next big thing.

 That is until his ambitious 1996 production of The Island of Dr. Moreau came crashing down when he lost creative control as a result of interference from his stars, Val Kilmer and Marlon Brando.
 The film was taken away from Stanley and – as revealed in the documentary feature Lost Souls: The Doomed Journey of Richard Stanley’s Island of Dr. Moreau – he went a little crazy and fell off the radar.
-The fallout from that chapter is stranger than fiction, and must be seen to be believed.

 Missing from the cinema landscape for 20 years, Stanley has now returned with the highly anticipated horror film Color Out of Space – an adaptation of a H.P.
 Lovecraft story of the same name, which had previously been turned into the 1986 movie The Curse.
 It tells the story of a unique alien invasion, whereby a meteor lands beside a farmhouse and infects the surrounding area.
 The entity itself occupies the ethos and manifests itself in the environment, emitting an unearthly colour whenever it’s present.